CasparKielwein/Aaargh/Skills.md

 In particular roll *Streetwise* when you want to find out if someone is deceiving you.

 ### Stealth (Dex)
+After you finish movement in a position where you are concealed, you can make a strealth check to become hidden from your enemies.

 ### Charm (Mind)
 Use the *charm* skill to persuade people of your point of view.